charium/QuantemHacks/README.md

 ##Usage
 Visit our deployed webpage: [entangled@unc](https://qentangled.streamlit.app/Survey)

-The website it prepopulated with data.
+The website is pre-populated with data.
 To enter custom data, click 'survey' in the lefthand sidebar and answer each question.
-Once the answers are submitted!
-They automatically update in the 'matching' section.
-You can view the raw match score in the bottom.
+Once the answers are submitted, they automatically update in the 'matching' section.
+You can view the raw match score in this section at the bottom of the webpage.
+Happy matching!

 ## 📦 Features